ticklemynausea/almondbread/README.md

 ### Mobile version

-The app refuses to run at all on mobile and shows a blocking screen, on purpose, to avoid anunusable experience.
+The app refuses to run at all on mobile and shows a blocking screen, on purpose, to avoid an unusable experience.

 It is a priority to implement usability on touch devices.